Aomori 3rd district

 Aomori 3rd district is a single-member constituency of the House of Representatives in the national Diet of Japan.
 It is located on the island of Honshu, in Aomori Prefecture, and includes the cities of Hirosaki, Goshogawara, and Ajigasawa.

 As of 2015, the district was home to 240,102 constituents.

-The district is represented by Jiro Kimura of the Liberal Democratic Party.

-Areas Covered
+Areas covered

-Current District
+Current district

 As of 5 January 2023, the areas covered by this district are as follows: